 We’re also held in high esteem by our colleagues in the health professions.
 We work in collaboration with our colleagues in health; Wirral NHS Clinical Commissioning Group (CCG), our local GP practices, Wirral University Teaching Hospital (WUTH), charities like Marie Curie and MacMillan and Wirral’s community nurses and matrons.
 Through such cooperation, the very best medical and clinical practise for people with life-limiting illnesses is discussed, shared and implemented, to hospice standards, in other settings where agreed and appropriate.

-Now, with coronavirus having made its impact felt right across our community, we have had to adapt to restrictions within all of our services.
+Now, with coronavirus having made its impact felt right across our community, we’re still adapting to ensure we maintain safe practice within all of our services.

 We’re continuing with the compassionate care for patients within our inpatients ward and through our Hospice at Home services.
-We’re keeping in touch with our Wellbeing Centre patients with mailers, phone calls and using electronic media.
+Our Wellbeing Centre patients are being welcomed back in smaller groups, slowly but surely, while mailers, phone calls and electronic media also enable us to stay in touch.
 Outpatients clinics, observing all of the social distancing recommendations, are still going ahead where patients feel safe.

-Looking a little further forward, as the national vaccine roll out begins to take effect and people get closer to a more normal way of operating, we recognise that complex changes taking place in the health sector will bring challenges, particularly financial, to meet an anticipated increase in demand for our services.
-We’re very hopeful therefore, as we enter 2021, that the fiscal position we achieved through sound planning over recent years will still allow some prudent funding for further development so that our services further benefit our whole community.
+Looking a little further forward, as people get closer to a more normal way of operating, we recognise that complex changes taking place in the health sector will bring challenges, particularly financial, to meet an anticipated increase in demand for our services.
+We’re very hopeful therefore, through 2022, that the fiscal position we achieved through sound planning over recent years will still allow some prudent funding for further development so that our services will further benefit our whole community.